zPatch/zPatch.github.io/README.md

 ### How to build a zPatch

-A step-by step tutorial on how to build a zPatch zan be found on [Instructables](https://www.instructables.com/id/ZPatch-Hybrid-ResistiveCapacitive-ETextile-Input).
+A step-by step tutorial on how to build a zPatch can be found on [Instructables](https://www.instructables.com/id/ZPatch-Hybrid-ResistiveCapacitive-ETextile-Input).

 ### The Code